fossasia/visdom/README.md

 #### vis.embeddings(features, labels, data_getter=fn, data_type=str)

-This function visualizes a collection of entities using the [Barnes-Hut t-SNE algorithm](https://github.com/lvdmaaten/bhtsne).
+This function visualizes a collection of features using the [Barnes-Hut t-SNE algorithm](https://github.com/lvdmaaten/bhtsne).

 The function accepts the following arguments:
-- `features`: an array of tensors
+- `features`: a list of tensors
-- `labels`: an array of corresponding labels for the tensors provided for `features`
+- `labels`: a list of corresponding labels for the tensors provided for `features`
 - `data_getter=fn`: (optional) a function that takes as a parameter an index into the features array and returns a summary representation of the tensor.
-If this is set, `data_type` must be set.
+If this is set, `data_type` must also be set.
 - `data_type=str`: (optional) currently the only acceptable value here is `"html"`

 We currently assume that there are no more than 10 unique labels, in the future we hope to provide a colormap in opts for other cases.